Comparison

 What changes with computer use agents

-- ●Agents SEE the screen and act like a human: they move the mouse, click, type, and read the result.
+• Agents SEE the screen and act like humans: move the mouse, click, type, and read the result.

-- ●They survive UI and app updates without needing brittle selectors or object IDs.
+• They survive UI and app updates without any new selectors or rewrites.

-- ●They follow SOPs written in plain English, with no flowchart bot to build and babysit.
+• They follow SOPs written in plain language, with no need for flowchart bots.

-- ●They work across ANY app, including legacy systems, Citrix, and virtualized desktops where RPA struggles.
+• They work across any application, including legacy systems and virtualized desktops where RPA struggles.

 How to move without the risk